-RANDOLPH — A group of 20 Chinese and Haitian parents say they are concerned about the turnover of teachers in the school system’s transitional bilingual
+RANDOLPH — A group of 20 Chinese and Haitian parents say they are concerned about the turnover of teachers in the school system’s transitional bilingual education programs.

 Oreste Joseph, vice president of the Haitian Parent Advisory Council, believes some teachers were unfairly “dismissed and pushed out.”

 Joseph also told the school committee last night that some Haitian students were not offered the same math and science classes this year as other students.